The page covers:

 Accademia di S. Luca: a hall of the gallery and in the foreground Meleager and the Deer by John Gibson (the image used as background for this page shows Ganymede and the Eagle, i.e. Jupiter, by Bertel Thorvaldsen)

 Many non-Italian artists who lived in Rome worked for customers in their home country and did not need to join Accademia di S. Luca, e.g. the Bentvueghels, Flemish painters known for their meetings at S. Costanza.
 Being a member of the guild however was a sign of certified talent and many of them applied for membership.
-Simon Vouet was elected Prince in 1624-627 and he was the first of many foreigners who held that position (including Bertel Thorvaldsen in 1827-828).
+Simon Vouet was elected Prince in 1624-1627 and he was the first of many foreigners who held that position (including Bertel Thorvaldsen in 1827-1828).

 (left) Palazzo della Stamperia; (right) detail of the cornice

-Palazzo della Stamperia was built for the Venetian Cardinal Luigi Cornaro by Giacomo del Duca in 1582-584.
+Palazzo della Stamperia was built for the Venetian Cardinal Luigi Cornaro by Giacomo del Duca in 1582-1584.
 In 1647 it was bought by Donna Olimpia Maidalchini Pamphilj, sister-in-law of Pope Innocent X. It is therefore also called Palazzo Cornaro Pamphilj.
 Its current name is due to the fact that the papal printing house (stamperia) was relocated to this building in 1777.
 In 1647 Federico Cornaro, another cardinal of this family, commissioned Bernini a chapel at S. Maria della Vittoria, one of the artist's masterpieces.